dalmo1991/superflexPy/doc/demo.rst

    :lines: 24-30, 69-74, 76-80, 130-133
    :linenos:

-Note that, once the elements are added to a unit, they become independent (see :ref:`unit`), meaning that any change to the reservoir contained in :code:`unit-1` does not affect the reservoir contained in :code:`unit-2`.
+Note that, once the elements are added to a unit, they become independent, meaning that any change to the reservoir contained in :code:`unit_1` does not affect the reservoir contained in :code:`unit_2` (see :ref:`unit`).

 The next step is to initialize the node, which combines the two units